ArjunG01/smart-bookmark-app/README.md

 1. User clicks **Sign in with Google**
 2. Google redirects to `/auth/callback`
-3. Supabase exchanges auth code for session
+3. Supabase exchanges code for session
-4. Session cookies are stored securely
+4. Session cookies are securely stored
-5. User is redirected to dashboard
+5. User redirected to dashboard

-This ensures secure login without storing passwords.
+No passwords are stored.
+OAuth-only login.

 ---